 General Rules

-There are general rules that help determine the gender of a noun or adjective in Spanish.
+There are general rules that help determine the gender of a noun or adjective in Spanish, whether it is masculine or feminine.
 However, there remain many exceptions that can only be learned by practice.
 As a very loose and general rule, words ending in “o” are likely to be masculine, and most words ending in “a” are likely to be feminine.
 However, this rule—if it is even reasonable to consider it a rule—has many exceptions.
 Thus, we will have sub-rules that are more specific.

 Position of Adjectives in Spanish